Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Large Alphabet

 An important property of the coding scheme is its adaptive order of speaking.
-The first $2n/5$ rounds are alternating.
-On later rounds the order of speaking is determined according to observed noise: the more corrupted transmissions a party has, the \emph{less} the party gets to speak.
+In the first $2n/5$ rounds, the order of speaking alternates.
+In later rounds, the order of speaking is determined according to the observed noise: the more corrupted transmissions a party has, the \emph{less} the party gets to speak.
 In particular, the protocol is split into \emph{epochs} of 2 or 3 rounds each.
 In the first two rounds of an epoch, the order is fixed: Alice speaks in the first round and Bob speaks in the second.
-Then, the parties estimate the noise each party suffered so far (namely, the length of their current chain) and decide whether or not the epoch has a third round as well as who gets to speak in that extra round.
+Then, the parties estimate the noise each party suffered so far (namely, the length of their current chain) and decide whether or not the epoch has a third round and who gets to speak in that extra round.
 For Alice to be the speaker in the third epoch-round, her \emph{current} chain must be of length less than~$n/5$ while Bob's current chain must be longer than~$n/5$; Bob gets to speak if his chain is of length less than~$n/5$ while Alice's chain is longer than~$n/5$.
 In all other cases, the epoch contains only two rounds.
-We emphasize that due to the noiseless feedback, both parties agree on the received symbols (in both sides), which implies they agree on the current chains in both side, and thus, on the order of speaking in every epoch.
-The $\Next$ procedure, which determines the next speaker according to the current received transcript, captures the above idea.
+We emphasize that due to the noiseless feedback, both parties agree on the received symbols (on both sides), which implies they agree on the current chains on both side, and thus, on the order of speaking in every epoch.
+The $\Next$ procedure (line~\ref{alg:Next}), which determines the next speaker according to the current received transcript, captures the above idea.

 The coding scheme is depicted in Algorithm~\ref{alg:codingLarge}.

 \CommSpace{5cm}